michisohn/Random-Restaurant/README.md

 # Random Restaurant

+Can't decide where to go for dinner?
+Random Restaurant got you covered!

 Random Restaurant Finder is a web application that helps you find a random restaurant near your current location.
 This application uses the Yelp API to fetch restaurant data and provides a link to the selected restaurant's website.

 ## Features